Hello there, and welcome to our video looking at how search engines see web pages.

 The next thing you’ll want to think about is the page’s text.
 Think about who you want to visit your page, and what words they’re using to describe your products and services.
 Do they talk about yoga postures?
 Do they use the term “Dhyana” instead of Meditation?
 These are probably the terms they’re also using to search.

 Try to speak the language of your customers when you write your content.
 Because this can help ensure they’ll find your pages when they search.

 Finally, let’s talk about the page’s images.

-Search engines won’t see the mouth-watering photos of your coffee creations in the same way we do - which is a shame.
+Search engines won’t see the impactful photos of your yoga postures in the same way we do - which is a shame.
 But what they will see is the code behind it.

 To help search engines identify the image, give it a descriptive name.